Hurray for the Riff Raff: Musical career

 Hurray for the Riff Raff at Haldern Pop Festival 2017.

-In 2008, Segarra self-released Hurray for the Riff Raff's first studio album, It Don't Mean I Don't Love You, followed by another self-released album, Young Blood Blues, in 2010.
+In 2008, Segarra self-released Hurray for the Riff Raff's first studio album, It Don't Mean I Don't Love You, followed by another self-released album, Young Blood Blues, in 2010, which was dedicated to the memory of Marcella Grace Eiler.
 In February 2011, Hurray for the Riff Raff were featured in an article in UK newspaper The Times based around the HBO TV series Treme, with their track "Daniella" having been included in the show's selection of New Orleans' essential songs.

 On March 21, 2011, Hurray for the Riff Raff released their self-titled CD on Loose Music in Europe, composed of Segarra's favorite songs from the band's two previous records.
 Tracks from this indie-label debut release by the band received airplay on BBC Radio 2 and BBC Radio 6 Music.

 In May 2012, Hurray for the Riff Raff released Look Out Mama on their own label, Born to Win Records, as well as on Loose Music in Europe.
 No Depression said it "sounds like something The Band would’ve had playing on a Victorola while making Music From Big Pink in Woodstock."
 The album was recorded in Nashville, Tennessee at The Bomb Shelter Studios and produced by Andrija Tokic (Alabama Shakes).
 The record features the single "End of the Line".

 My Dearest Darkest Neighbor was then released on July 1, 2013, through Mod Mobilian Records and This Is American Music.
 The album was previously available only as a Kickstarter reward and in limited local release and featured handmade covers.
 Tracks on the record include songs by Townes Van Zandt, Billie Holiday, Leadbelly, John Lennon, Lucinda Williams, Joni Mitchell, Hank Williams, and George Harrison, and features Segarra's interpretation of Gillian Welch's "Ruination Day".

-The Wall Street Journal describes Segarra's singing thus: "She has a subtle, expressive voice that she wraps around songs that draw on the sounds and styles of the American South, and her lyrics often take unconventional tack on traditional subjects."
+The Wall Street Journal describes Segarra's singing thus: "She has a subtle, expressive voice that she wraps around songs that draw on the sounds and styles of the American South, and her lyrics often take unconventional tack on traditional subjects".

 Spin previewed a video of the band's song "St. Roch Blues".